social-media-ethics-automation/book/book_contents/ch04_data/01_anatomy_of_tweet/04_additional_data_types.md

 When viewing the fire emoji (🔥) close-up on a screen, you can see the bands of red, green, and blue that make up each pixel.
 If you try squinting your eyes or looking at the image from far away, it should blur back into the emoji.
 ```

-__Sounds__ are represented as the electricity needed to move a speaker diaphragm back and forth over time to make the specific sound waves.
-The electric voltage is saved as a number, and those voltage numbers are saved at each time point, so the sound information is saved as a list of numbers.
+__Sounds__ are represented as the electric current needed to move a speaker diaphragm back and forth over time to make the specific sound waves.
+The electric current is saved as a number, and those electric current numbers are saved at each time point, so the sound information is saved as a list of numbers.

 ```{figure} sound_wave_this.png
 ---